-All families must complete a registration form for each child attending the programme to secure a place for their child.
+All families must complete an online registration form for each child attending the programme to secure a place for their child, or complete a physical form available for collection at the Carterton Event Centre.
 Spaces may be reserved online, via email or phone however, all caregivers will be required to complete a hardcopy registration form by the specified date to ensure the child can participate in the programme.